‘Days Of Our Lives’ Spoilers: Brady Continues Fighting Dirty, But Eve Fights Back With A Vengeance

 Some fans are wondering how in the world Deimos and Eve ended up together.
 Their last scenes together weren’t exactly romantic.
 The actress revealed that the two characters understood each other.
 The common element was their mutual lust for power.

 As for a possible love interest, Days Of Our Lives spoilers teased she would have a romantic connection with another Salemite.
 However, fans are not quite sure who it could be.
 When asked about this, DePaiva said she would prefer Eve to be on her own for awhile.
-However, she won’t turn down any men on set getting closer.
+However, she won’t turn down any men set on getting closer.

 “I would like to see Eve be really strong in her own life and then let somebody appreciate her for who she really is.
 And believe me, there are a plethora of fine young men on the show that I will not shoo away!”

 Fans will have to wait and see what happens with Eve and the Kiriakis family.
-It seems that the battle over Basic Black, and with Brady, is just beginning.
+It seems that the battle over Basic Black and with Brady is just beginning.

 Days Of Our Lives airs weekdays on NBC.